 The first segments of the trail are not too difficult, but once you get above the tree line it gets quite rocky.
 Also, most of the trail is on a high elevation so there can be snow and ice on the terrain practically any time of the year.
 Make sure to dress appropriately and wear sturdy shoes with good grip – the combination of icy and rocky terrain is not very forgiving.

-At the top you get views of nearby peaks, forests, rivers and lakes, so the tiring hike entirely pays off once you reach the peak.
+At the top, you get views of nearby peaks, forests, rivers, and alpine lakes, so the tiring hike entirely pays off once you reach the peak.
 It’s worth noting that this trail tends to be quite crowded despite its difficulty, so if you want to avoid other people it’s best to set out on the hike really early in the morning.

 The trail features a steady incline of some 586 meters over about 6 kilometers, so it is not too steep.
 It’s a mild ascent that anyone in decent physical shape can handle, so it’s definitely worth it to try and do the hike even if you’re a beginner.
 Just go about it at your own pace, and don’t forget to admire the views around you.

 The Mayflower Lake is around the 4.5 km mark, and it’s a short detour off the main trail.
 The detour is absolutely worth it as it will only take a few minutes, but it will reward you with some spectacular views.
 When you get back on the main trail you will pass by Continental Falls before you make your way to the Lower and then Upper Mohawk Lakes at the end of the trail.

 The South Park 600 to Square Top Lakes is a moderately difficult hiking trail in Arapaho National Forest.
 It features a total elevation gain of 289 meters over some 4 kilometers, which is not too strenuous.
 This trail can be attempted even by hiking newbies, as long as they are adequately prepared and appropriately dressed.